Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Conclusion

 We propose the use of a neighborhood-based distance refinement followed by distance averaging to amalgamate complementary knowledge learned by different backbones.
 We showed that this is highly effective when compared to using distances obtained from each backbone directly.
 We provide a better distance measurement between samples, even without task-related initialization, due to the joint contribution of neighborhood-based distances and distance matrices ensemble.

 Our second contribution is an ensemble-based clustering algorithm to provide pseudo-labels for optimization.
-The advantages are twofold: our solution creates dense but diverse clusters, and it does not need hyper-parameter tuning.
+The advantages are twofold: our solution creates dense but diverse clusters and does not need hyperparameter tuning.

-To show the generalizing ability of our pipeline, we applied it to two tasks that are highly different in terms of input data: person re-identification and authorship verification from short text messages.
+To show the generalizing ability of our pipeline, we applied it to two highly different Multimedia Forensics tasks: Person Re-Identification and Authorship Attribution from short text messages.
 To the best of our knowledge, this is the first self-supervised learning method that can be applied to different modalities with only minor adjustments.

-For Person ReID, our method yields state-of-the-art performance in terms of mAP and Rank-1 in all benchmarks.
-For Authorship Verification, we obtained competitive results when compared to a prominent method that was trained in a supervised manner.
-Therefore the ensemble-based clustering has strong potential to find satisfactory clusters for model training on the fully-unsupervised scenario.
+For Person ReID, our method yields state-of-the-art performance in terms of mAP and Rank-1 in the most challenging datasets.
+For Authorship Attribution, we obtained competitive results when compared to a prominent method that was trained in a supervised manner.
+Therefore the ensemble-based clustering has a strong potential to find satisfactory clusters for model training on the fully-unsupervised scenario.
+Our self-supervised technique can considerably help the task of Textual Authorship Attribution in this forensic scenario, since it opens the possibility of using a massive amount of unlabeled data to foster the results.

-We conclude that it is possible to learn from complex fully-unlabeled data in different modalities, but the model requires a robust distance measurement (brought by the ensemble of distances matrices) along with a clustering strategy that tackles the unknown feature distribution from different datasets.
+We conclude that learning from complex fully-unlabeled data in different modalities is possible.
+Still, the model requires a robust distance measurement (brought by the ensemble of distance matrices) and a clustering strategy that tackles the unknown feature distribution from different datasets.
 When both strategies are put together, the method finds robust clusters for optimization.

 One important aspect of the method that still needs optimization is memory usage.
 Currently, it requires quadratic memory $O(N^2)$, where $N$ is the total number of samples available for training, due to the pairwise distance matrices.
-Nonetheless, all prior art also face the same issue.
+Nonetheless, all prior art also faces the same issue.

-Finally, our proposed method is applicable to myriad of tasks, such as vehicle and place re-identification~\cite{khan2019survey, wang2020online}.
+Finally, our proposed method is applicable to a myriad of tasks, such as vehicle and place re-identification~\cite{khan2019survey, wang2020online}.
 In a future study, we aim to explore these new applications in an attempt to understand how the pipeline would adapt to new requirements.
 We would also like to consider different modalities simultaneously to propose possible connections among the main elements in a scene in a self-supervised way, contributing to scene or event understanding.